 The relevant unit leader will provide you with the term program of activities.
 The Group also has a Facebook page which can inform you of our activities and adventures.
 Please note that 1st Murrumbateman Scout Group operates to ACT school term dates, not NSW dates (when they are different).
 After these couple of weeks, if your child is then interested in joining Scouts Australia as a member, you can head to the Scouts NSW website to fill in the online Youth Membership Application Form (Y1) at: https://www.nsw.scouts.com.au/become-a-youth-member/

 This online form commences a provisional membership period.
-Your child can remain a provisional member for up to three months.
+Your child can remain a provisional member for up to 6 weeks.
 Within that time, if and when your child chooses to become a full member they will be invested as an Australian Scout and start wearing the uniform.

 Before the investiture ceremony, you will need to purchase a uniform shirt for your child.
 Each section of the scouting program (Joeys, Cubs, Scouts, Venturers and Rovers) has a different coloured shirt.
 Shirts are available from either of the online Scout Shops – https://www.sctscouts.org.au/shop/ or https://scoutshop.com.au/